TeamSquixl/fireball/docs/fireball/scripting/javascript-primer.md

 ## This

-`this` is probably one of the hardest concept to master in all of JavaScript.
+`this` is probably one of the hardest concept to master in JavaScript.

 Basically, the `this` keyword lets you access the object on which you’re currently working: just like a chameleon, `this` keeps changing based on its surroundings.